K4ryuu/CS2_DiscordRelay/README.md

 ## About The Project

 This plugin sends chat messages from players to your Discord channel, enhancing communication and monitoring between the game and Discord server.
+I'm going to add more relay modules.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>